-This Modification 0678I recognises that an update of the Optional Commodity Charge parameters is required.
-GB charging framework requires a product that recognises the transportation of gas in the same location (or deemed the same), as is the case in neighbouring member states such as the Netherlands and Belgium where short distance discounts can reach up to 100% for routes within one location.
+This Modification 0678I recognises that the GB charging framework requires a Wheeling product that recognises the transportation of gas in the same location (or deemed the same), as is the case in neighbouring member states such as the Netherlands and Belgium where short distance discounts can reach up to 100% for routes within one location.
 The Modification is therefore designed to promote efficiency and economy in the use of the NTS pipeline system by reducing the level of discounts to a more appropriate level, whilst addressing the underlying structural design of the 'shorthaul' methodology and thus providing a robust, enduring basis for dis-incentivising inefficient NTS bypass.